 ~/node directory and your data directory is

 ~/node/data.
-You can switch to TestNet using the following steps [If you are running an DEB/RPM install of the node, you can replace the genesis file in the current data directory which should be
+You can switch to TestNet using the following steps [If you are running a DEB/RPM install of the node, you can replace the genesis file in the current data directory which should be

 First create a new data directory for TestNet, in this case, we are using testnetdata.
 Stop the currently running node and copy the genesis.json file for TestNet to this new directory.